-- 1. Grades for internship are assigned by P/I Coordinator in conjunction with the practicum course instructor, based on evaluations by your on-site supervisors' midterm and final evaluations, your university individual and group supervisors' midterm and final evaluations, and the quality of your written work (clinical supervision agreement, student's supervisors and site evaluations, logs, and completion of all paperwork) and participation in supervision and class meetings.
+1. Grades for internship are assigned by P/I Coordinator based on evaluations by your on-site supervisors' midterm and final evaluations, your university individual and group supervisors' midterm and final evaluations, and the quality of your written work (clinical

+- supervision agreement, student's supervisors and site evaluations, logs, and completion of all paperwork) and participation in supervision meetings.
 70%

 - 2. Attendance and Participation- 20%

 - 3. Field Reflection Paper- 10%